N0nTr0x/ansible_pull_wsl/README.md

 <h1 align="center" id="title">ansible-pull</h1>

 <p id="description">This project uses Ansible in combination with a bootstrap script to deploy some of my favorite tools for Linux.
-Currently I only use it on WSL2 with Ubuntu but I am planning to use it for all kind of workstations.</p>
+Currently, I only use it on WSL2 with Ubuntu, but I am planning to use it for all kind of workstations.</p>